 PayPal Scam – In an effort to find PayPal login information and steal money, a scammer sends a fake PayPal email claiming that the user’s account has been hacked and they need to sign in to change account settings.
 Confirm that the sender’s email address is legitimate before entering login information.

 Contest Winner Scam – There’s a saying that if it sounds too good to be true, it usually is.
 Unfortunately, this is proven true in the case of contest scams.
 An illegitimate email is sent to a user claiming that they have received a large sum of money, but in order to claim their money, they must provide personal information.
 One way to avoid this is to look at the email address the email is sent “to.”
 If it does not explicitly state your email, it may be a generic email sent to a large list of people.

 Anti-Virus Scams – Recipients of an email are prompted to pay for false anti-virus software or, worse, install malware on the computer disguised as anti-virus software.
 Don’t download software you have not verified is legitimate.

 Tech Support Scams – This involves a scammer posing as an employee of a tech support company and asking for remote access to someone’s computer to solve a problem, giving them the ability to install malware and steal personal information.
 However, tech companies do not typically reach out and offer to help you fix your computer – so do not accept help under these circumstances.

-An engaging, independent lifestyle is waiting for you at any of our eight Springpoint continuing care retirement communities.
+An engaging, independent lifestyle is waiting for you at any of our eight Springpoint Life Plan communities.
 Meaningful days are spent enjoying various on-site activities and amenities.
 Plus, with a variety of care levels, your needs will be met now and in the future.